UCloud

 In this example, we configure our session by:

-2. selecting the time (in hours) we want to use a node for (it can be modified afterward)
+- Job settings: enter a job name (descriptive of the task), select the time (in hours) we want to use a node for (it can be modified afterwards!) and the machine type (selecting a 4 CPU standard node with 24 GB memory)

-5. optional: add folders to access while in this job
+- Optional: add folders to access while in this job (e.g.:

-The first 3 steps set up our computing resources for the period we want to work and can be customized as needed.
-However, only step 2 can be modified after submitting the job.
+Step 4 sets up our computing resources for the period we want to work and can be customized as needed.
+However, only the time can be modified after submitting the job.
 For some of the Sandbox apps, you might want to select folders (Home and the Notebooks/Data from the module to avoid downloading it every time you start a new job).
 If you are in doubt, read the documentation specific to the app you are interested in.

 Select the version of the app (if in doubt, use the latest one).
 This allows you to run specific versions of software.